 - Students and Parents

 The 2017 Oregon Regional MATE ROV Competition will be held Saturday, April 29th in Lincoln City, OR

 Oregon Regional MATE ROV Competition - link

 Students from upper elementary to college age build remotely operated vehicles (ROV) and use them to complete underwater missions.
-This year's Oregon Regional MATE ROV Competition was held April 30, 2016 in North Bend, OR.
-The International Competition was held June 23-25 at NASA's Johnson Space Center's Neutral Buoyancy Lab (NBL) in Houston, Texas.
+This year's Oregon Regional MATE ROV Competition will be held April 29, 2017 in Lincoln City, OR.

 For more information, visit http://www.marinetech.org/

 Students Dive Into STEM in Statewide Underwater Robotics Competition

 May 3, 2016 - North Bend High School and the North Bend Municipal Pool were overflowing with SCUBA divers and underwater robots last Saturday for the 5th Annual Oregon Regional Marine Advanced Technology Education (MATE) Remotely Operated Vehicle (ROV) Competition.
 Over 200 elementary, middle school, high school, and college students from across Oregon took part in the event, as teams launched their underwater robots in an effort to take top honors in the region and advance to the 15th Annual International MATE ROV Competition, which will be held at NASA’s Neutral Buoyancy Lab in Houston, Texas at the end of June.